Menelik-Eldridge/lyric-genre-classification-nlp/README.md

 - Applying transfer learning with pre-trained word embeddings
 - Fine-tuning embeddings to adapt to a specific text domain
 - Evaluating model progression across train / validation / test splits

+## What This Project Demonstrates

+- creating an embedding matrix